 Proven and potential academic excellence

-Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree with honours (or equivalent international qualifications), as a minimum in a physiological, biological or other relevant science.
+- a first-class or strong upper second-class undergraduate degree with honours in a biological, biomedical or other relevant science, including interdisciplinary subjects.

-However, entrance is very competitive and most successful applicants have a GPA of 3.7, a first-class degree or equivalent international qualifications.
+However, entrance is very competitive and many successful applicants have a first-class degree or the equivalent.

-An appropriate medical qualification equivalent to MB (MD for overseas students) is also a suitable background for applicants.
+An appropriate medical qualification equivalent to MBBS (MD for overseas students) is also a suitable background for applicants.